WELCOME TO OUR CLIMATE EMERGENCY INFORMATION AND RESOURCE CENTRE

 …and afterwards, helping with long-term recovery.

 Anglicans are engaged in mitigation and adaptation initiatives; the Church preaches and teaches about creation care; it shares best practice and training to build community resilience, especially through the Pastors and Disasters toolkit.
 In addition, the Anglican Communion has an active Environmental Network, has proactive “eco-bishops” across the Communion, engages with the United Nations on environmental and climate change concerns, and has made numerous statements about protecting our common home (here and here).
-Indeed, the Communion sees creation care as a central tenet of its mission.
+Indeed, the Communion sees creation care as a central tenet of its mission, expressed in the fifth Anglican mark of mission: to strive to safeguard the integrity of creation, and sustain and renew the life of the earth.

 Click here for a host of helpful resources from around the Communion and beyond.

 The Archbishop of Canterbury Justin Welby has written: “Climate Change is the greatest challenge that we and future generations face.
 When we look at Jesus, we see one who instinctively stood alongside the most vulnerable in society.
-It is absolutely clear that following Jesus must include standing alongside those that are on the frontline of this unfolding catastrophe.
-Climate change will rightly be a central part of our reflections and conversations at the Lambeth Conference”.
+It is absolutely clear that following Jesus must include standing alongside those that are on the frontline of this unfolding catastrophe”.

 Wherever we are in the Communion, may we – as intentional disciples of Jesus Christ – commit ourselves anew “to strive to safeguard the integrity of creation, and sustain and renew the life of the earth”.